Lifestyle Our World Trip Travel

 We have a simple philosophy for eating out.
 Go to new places.
 Every person has an inherent need to have new experiences in their life.
 If you always eat at the same restaurant you’ll want to go to a really fancy one when you get tired of it.
 Oops there goes your budget!
 There are hundreds of places to eat at in your city, and without spending any extra money you can have some amazing experiences that you wouldn’t otherwise.

-See also How Much Money Did We Spend in the Philippines?
+See also How Much Money We Spent in Chile

 3. Samples for the Win